Europa Universalis (board game)

 Europa Universalis is a board game created by Philippe Thibaut and released by Azure Wish Enterprise on 27 April 1993.
 It is a geopolitical strategy game in which players compete as the powers of Europe during the period 1492 to 1792.
-In 2000, Paradox Interactive released a computerized version, the first in a series of four games.

 Description

-This atypically long board game has an official playing time of 6 hours according to the game box, but games can last for weeks; Board Game Geek estimates the playing time to be 15 days.
+A game can last from six hours up to several weeks; Board Game Geek estimates the playing time to be 15 days.
 About 1,000 markers are used, as well as two 56 × 86 cm maps: one for Europe and one for the rest of the world.
-The English rulebook is 72 pages long.
+The English rulebook is 154 pages long including player guides and various tables.

 Gameplay

-The players have extraordinary freedom of choice regarding economics, military, maintenance, discoveries, and colonial investment.
-One drawback is that there is a lot of calculation and management required during the game regarding computing income, price changes, maintenance and purchases of military resources.